Siege of Baghdad (1157): Background

-The siege
+Siege

-Muhammad marched to Baghdad with an army of 30,000 men, while his ally Qutb ad-Din marched from Mosul to capture the Caliphate's provinces in central Iraq.
+In 1157, Muhammad II ibn Mahmud marched to Baghdad with an army of 30,000 men, while his ally Qutb ad-Din marched from Mosul to capture the Caliphate's provinces in central Iraq.
 On January 12, 1157, Muhammad reached the walls of western Baghdad.
 In response the Caliph gathered all his troops from Hillah and Wasit to defend the capital.
 In February, unable to defend western Baghdad, the caliph abandoned the western side and ordered all the bridges over the Tigris river, which separates the western side of Baghdad from its eastern side, to be destroyed.
 Muhammad crossed to the western side and easily captured it, and established his camp while at the same time the caliph fortified the walls of eastern Baghdad.
 Several catapults and ballistas were installed on the city's walls.
 The caliph also armed the natives of Baghdad by giving them armour and weapons, and incited them to fight the enemy of the caliphate, whom he called infidels since they waged war against the caliph, the successor of the prophet and the leader of the ummah.
 He also ordered his vizier Awn ad-Din ibn Hubayra to give five golden dinars to every wounded soldier.